zonArt/openlp/documentation/manual/source/introduction.rst

 OpenLP has searchable databases of songs and Bible verses allowing them to be projected instantly or saved in a pre-prepared order of service file.
 Themes allow for a variety of presentation options and allow you to add attractive visuals to enhance your presentations.
-PowerPoint and OpenOffice presentations videos and audio files can be run from within the program removing the need to switch between different programs.
+PowerPoint and OpenOffice presentations, videos and audio files can be run from within the program removing the need to switch between different programs.
 Alert messages can be displayed so the nursery or car park stewards can notify the congregation easily.
 Remote capability allows the worship leader to change songs, or for alert messages to be sent from anywhere on the network, even via a smart phone or tablet.

-Being free, this software can be installed on as many PC's as required, including the home PCs of worship leader(s) at no additional cost.
+Being free, this software can be installed on as many PCs as required, including the home PCs of worship leader(s) at no additional cost.
 Compared to the expensive site licenses and restrictions of commercial software we believe OpenLP is the perfect choice for quality and value.
 Still in active development